geonetwork/core-geonetwork/docs/manual/docs/customizing-application/misc.md

 ## Invalid CSRF Token

 GeoNetwork has a security filter that prevents CSRF attacks.
-See more info about this type of attack on <https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)> .
+See more info about this type of attack on the [OWASP CSRF page](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)).
 All calls to POST, DELETE and PUT endpoints without the proper token will return an error.

 ![](img/csrf2.png)